AstarNetwork/astar-docs/docs/learn/tokenomics2/index.md

 :::

 :::tip
-Astar and Shiden share the same economic model, however some configuration differences are possible.
+Astar and Shiden share the same economic model, however configuration differences exist.
 Following chapters only focus on Astar and ASTR but also apply to Shiden and its SDN token.
 :::